fredhutchio/concepts_machine_learning/class4.md

 ### Ethics in machine learning

-* what do we mean by ethics?
-* general ethical concerns of machine learning algorithms
+* Define ethics
+* Introduce the idea that research and tech are not 'neutral' or 'unbiased'

-* Replicating biases
+### Replicating biases
+* More focus on creating ethical algorithms these days, but there also needs to be focus on identifying biases in data, features, and inferences that we make
 * ML algorithms learn from datasets but what happens when biases are baked into the dataset?
- * Need a good example here
+* Having a deep understanding of how biases play out in the real world can help ID this
+  * ex: understanding that when using policing data for prediction it may say more about the nature of policing than the people who are criminalized by the system.

+### What happens when the machine guesses wrong?
+* Machines are not perfect - error is unavoidable
+* Need to deeply consider the impact of when the machine is wrong
+* We are using ML to determine who gets loans, government assistance, and even the length of criminal sentenceing the consequences of the machine being wrong are HUGE
+* Human review of machine decisions is vital

+### Machine learning applications are not naturally transparent
+* ML can be used like a black box
+* If we don't know how the machine is making decisions how can we know it's not making biased or wrong decisions?
+* Reproducibility is difficult
+* Thourough documentation is vital

+### Data security
+* ML applications require TONS of data.
-* Missing data
+* Often times this data may contain personal information
-* Intent behind design
- * Bellmont Report
- * Basically - even if we can do it SHOULD we
- * Examples: ml to identify "criminals"/etc based on facial features.
-Getting close to eugenics here.
-* Take into account possible malevolent uses, interpretations
+* Even when using metadata or data that may seem innocuous we need to carefully consider how this data could reveal sensitive info
+* Ex: cambridge analytica scandle

 ### Wrapping up